gdsports/USB_Host_Library_SAMD/README.md

-This library is based on the [USB Host Shield Library 2.0](https://github.com/felis/USB_Host_Shield_2.0) with modifications to work on Arduino SAMD boards.
-The example programs should work on Zero, M0, and MKR family.
-This uses the native USB port in USB host mode.
+This library is based on the [USB Host Shield Library 2.0](https://github.com/felis/USB_Host_Shield_2.0) with modifications to work on Arduino and Arduino compatible SAMD boards.
+Be sure to see the README for details on Bluetooth pairing, etc. because the information is not repeated here.

+This library would not be possible without the work of the USB Host Shield Library developers.
+Thank you!

+The example programs should work on Zero, M0, and MKR family on the native USB port in USB host mode.
 The USB host shield with MAX3421E is not supported by this library.

 Early versions of this library required some changes to the SAMD board package.
-The current version does not so it works like a regular Arduino library.
+The current version does not, so it works like a regular Arduino library.

 ![Image of MKR Zero connected to Xbox One controller](./images/mkrxbox.jpg)